 The portfolio method, i.e. the assessment of the assortment or the portfolio of the company or company.
 Thanks to it, you can better assess your resources against the background of market needs or competition.
 It is rather an instrument from the world of larger companies and corporations, although it can also be used, as an auxiliary, in the world of smaller players.
 The data obtained from the analysis is plotted on the coordinate grid.
 This allows you to see regularities and dependencies on the diagram or chart, and it makes it much easier to make a rational business decision.
 Often, the BCG matrix method is used to perform portfolio analysis.
 Near marketing audit portfolio analysis can be a great tool for building a brand strategy in many different areas at the same time.

-How do you know it's yours marketing strategy is maximally effective?
+How do you know if your marketing strategy is as effective as possible?

 Don't waste your sales opportunities!